pdxparrot/assets/SETUP.md

 * Create a GameData in Data/Data and attach it to the manager
   * Set the World Layer to World
   * Configure as necessary
+    * Checking "Gamepads Are Players" is often a good idea
   * Create empty Prefabs/UI/FloatingText and add the FloatingText component to it
     * **TODO:** what else goes into this (ggj2019 uses it)?
     * Attach to the GameData